GiuliaMurtas/stochastic-parker/README.md

 # stochastic-parker
-This repository contains analysis routines for Stochastic Parker simulations, modified by myself to exapine energy spectra for particle acceleration problems.
+This repository contains analysis routines for GPAT simulations, modified by myself to examine energy spectra of particle acceleration problems.
 Original files can be found in `https://github.com/xiaocanli/stochastic-parker`.

+List of Python scripts, currently working on Purdue Anvil:

+- `spectrum_timelapse.py`: this script plots the energy flux distribution $J$ of a given ion population as a function of time.
+- `spectrum_multiion.py`: this script compares the energy flux distribution of multiple ions at a given time output.
+- `spectrum_map.py`: this script